instana/helm-charts/instana-agent/README.md

 The `kubernetes.deployment.pod.requests.cpu`, `kubernetes.deployment.pod.requests.memory`, `kubernetes.deployment.pod.limits.cpu` and `kubernetes.deployment.pod.limits.memory` settings, on the other hand, allows you to change the sizing of the `kubernetes-sensor` pods.

 ## Changelog

+### v1.2.9

+* Simplify setup for using OpenTelemetry and the Prometheus `remote_write` endpoint using the `opentelemetry.enabled` and `prometheus.remoteWrite.enabled` settings, respectively.

 ### v1.2.8